Amos47/2400/Chapter3/Ch03_Basics.md

 Next comes the *Task Board*, which is visible to all team members, the simplest form having just three columns: 1) To Do; 2) Doing; and 3) Done.
 Elegant.
 Simple.
 Transparent.

 Finally (for our purposes) is the notion of *done*.
 It might seem simple to you or I. If something is done, it’s done.
 Not so in the world of development.
 There are conflicting realities and stages of *doneness*.
-The authors write” “A programmer might call something done when the code has been written.
+The authors write”

+>“A programmer might call something done when the code has been written.
 The tester might think that done means that all of the tests have passed.
 The operations person might think that done means it’s been loaded onto the production servers.
 A business person may think that done means we can now sell it to customers, and it’s ready for them to use.
-This confusion about what “done” means can cause plenty of … trouble, when the salesperson asks why the team is still working on the same story that the programmer said was done two weeks ago!
+This confusion about what “done” means can cause plenty of trouble, when the salesperson asks why the team is still working on the same story that the programmer said was done two weeks ago!
 In order to avoid confusion, good scrum teams create their own definition of the word “done” when it is applied to a user story.
 They decide together what things will be complete before the team declares a story to be done.”

 Scrum includes a great deal of communication with all affected parties in the software development process.
 A *sprint cycle* (akin to an iteration in Agile-speak) consists of the following meetings, often called *ceremonies* in Scrum-speak: